-Recent efforts of major fruit tree breeders have produced many highly sought after varieties of delicious cherry plum bearing fruit trees and shrubs.
+Recent efforts of major fruit tree breeders have produced many highly sought-after varieties of delicious cherry plum bearing fruit trees and shrubs.
 Many of these new varieties have sprung from the crossing of Black Amber Asian plums and Supreme cherries.
-Plant breeders have given these new varieties of fruit cute names, such as Cherums, Plerries or Chums.
-The fruits have dark red skin, yellow flesh and small pits.
-Most are hardy in zones 5-9, with a couple varieties hardy down to zone 3.
+Plant breeders have given these new varieties of fruit cute names, such as Cherums, Plerries, or Chums.
+The fruits have dark red skin, yellow flesh, and small pits.
+Most are hardy in zones 5 to 9, with a couple varieties hardy down to zone 3.

 Popular varieties are:

 - ‘Pixie Sweet’

 - ‘Sweet Treat’